freevs/DBMS_SQL-Data-Science-Interview-Questions/DBMS.md

 ***Secondary or Alternative key:-*** The candidate key which are not selected as primary key are known as secondary keys or alternative keys.

-### 6. What is database schema?
+###  What is database schema?
 The Types of schema?
 A schema is the set of metadata (data dictionary) used by the database, typically generated using DDL.
 It defines attributes of the database, such as tables, columns, and properties.
 A database schema is a description of the data in a database.

 Physical Database Schema − This schema pertains to the actual storage of data and its form of storage like files, indices, etc. It defines how the data will be stored in a secondary storage.

 Logical Database Schema − This schema defines all the logical constraints that need to be applied on the data stored.
 It defines tables, views, and integrity constraints.Here is where you have your data files, redo logs, control files etc, physical objects that reside on a O.S. and are in row state.
 These objects are used by logical structures to make our data make sense and readable.

+### what is normalization?
+Normalization is a database design technique that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.

+Normalization rules divides larger tables into smaller tables and links them using relationships.
+The purpose of Normalisation in SQL is to eliminate redundant (repetitive) data and ensure data is stored logically.

+### What is the purpose of normalization?